 Alan Turing is often hailed as the father of artificial intelligence (AI).
 Since Turing’s pioneering work in the 1940’s and 1950’s, the entire AI field, riffing off of natural selection, has continued to push the notion that because newly minted computer scientists could write a program to get better at checkers, engineers could create thinking machines.
 This is like saying because many years before steam engines were given governors so they wouldn’t blow up that they thereby obtained souls.
 But the mythology of AI was launched and is supported mainly by logical confusion, science fiction and malevolent promoters.
 The sponsors of AI as often as not see it is a way to gain and further control over the hoi polloi – or simply make them irrelevant.
 Their rhetoric says that AI will both: 1. not cause people to lose their jobs or quality of life (an obvious lie) and 2. provide for a much better future for people if they just completely retrain themselves every couple of years as their skills continually become obsolete through automation (a sociopathic approach to human progress).

 Natural selection is a poor substitute for Platonic forms and won’t do as a theory of everything.
 This is so not only because the likes of Dennett and Richard Dawkins come off like kids torturing animals in the backyard when they whine about how contestants refuse to debate them by their rules or fall for their mendacious arguments.
 For one thing, the way it is used as a dogmatic bludgeon is like the worst of religiosity, and does not distinguish itself as science.
 For another, their position is based on the kind of weak logic they say supports any possible counter-argument.
 They seem to be evangelists for anti-religion using the absence of evidence as evidence of absence when it comes to whether our being wired to be ethical is an artifact of countless senseless routines that make up the club of automatons that is each of us; or there is something else behind it.
 For Dennett at least, consciousness and also the evolution of human social artifacts like freedom could only have happened through a kind of spontaneous generation and not because some all-encompassing mind or spirit willed it to be that way.
 Either way, one need not wish to engage in debate with people who are obviously trying to stack the deck while spuriously claiming the putative high ground of scientific legitimacy.
-At the same time, one can take a pragmatic approach to this and favor better outcomes in the absence of clear evidence, which is what William James did in Varieties of Religious Experience.
+At the same time, one can take a pragmatic approach to this and favor better outcomes in the absence of clear evidence, which is what William James did in Varieties of Religious Experience, which has my vote for one of the best books of all time.
 Moreover, a path to being a whole human is demonstrably better when it comprises heart and mind working together – something no positivist/materialist approach has yet done and that most actively militate against, especially when they lean towards the Marxist variety of command and control society depicted in Rush’s dystopic song.
 In short, Plato, Plotinus, Boethius and even Kropotkin are still more “right” than Dennett, Wilson, Neurath, Turing or even Nietzsche, though the last has a distinct advantage in his self-critical awareness, and belief in both individual creativity and self-possession.

 It is by now as “scientifically certain” as anything else we think we know that people come hard-wired from the factory with an ethical sense and even a propensity for a kind of nature religion.
 This does not mean that all that goes under the rubric “morality” has equal weight.
 Some tribal taboos and anomalies die the natural death they deserve when exposed to broader circulation.
 That they ever existed does not prove that all ethical bets are off and everything is relative, though many noted philosophers have fallen into this trap, including Nietzsche.
 At the same time, while there is plenty of evidence of competition between behaviors throughout the world we know, there are also plenty of examples where cooperation and spontaneous urges to help are decisive for individual and group survival.
-The bystander effect has gotten lots of play partly because, “if it bleeds it ledes.”
+The bystander effect has gotten lots of play since the much publicized Kitty Genovese murder largely because, “if it bleeds it ledes.”
 But the pervasiveness of this is not proven, nor is it true that Hobbes’ notion of the state of nature is a complete or correct one.
 However, if Hobbes was wrong, then Kropotkin could have been right.
-This doesn’t prove natural selection is wrong, but deprives many of its proponents of their reason to care.
+This doesn’t prove natural selection is false, but deprives many of its proponents of their reason to care.

 Transhumanists like Ray Kurzweil are looking to do what Nietzsche prophesied.
 They want to create the man of tomorrow who will take the place of the man of yesterday and today.
 The singularity approaches, they say, like giddy children waiting to open presents on Christmas morning.
 What they mean is that self-awareness will happen for machines as AI “wakes up.”
 What comes next is anybody’s guess but the faithful expect a New Jerusalem to automatically happen, along with their ability to be immortal as their consciousness can be downloaded to machines endlessly.
 The midwives of the new consciousness also imagine that they will then have created a God worthy of the name.
 That this is satanic as well as logically and physically improbable doesn’t seem to matter.
 The idea saturates popular culture and a great many people believe it is inevitable and just a matter of time before this occurs.
 Proponents started by trashing anything that came before their technocratic terror, since the past is gone and only the future matters.
-This kind of nihilism, along with the idea that they should be creating as well as manifesting godhood over against what was formerly recognized as good or evil is properly Nietzschean and is both ironic and hideous; as it depends first on accepting Hobbesian cynicism, Humean skepticism and thoroughgoing materialism.
+This kind of nihilism, along with the idea that they should be creating as well as manifesting godhood over against what was formerly recognized as good or evil is perversely Nietzschean and is both ironic and hideous; as it depends first on accepting Hobbesian cynicism, Humean skepticism and thoroughgoing materialism.

 Vivekananda said that that the excess of knowledge and power without holiness makes human beings devils.
 The nihilism that has been growing ever since smart people accepted Cartesian dualism has metastasized.
 The future could be bright, but unless large numbers of people are soon awakened to the idea that they stand in relation to the absolute and each other as individuals and will be held accountable; the near term outcome is likely to be more full of violence, death and suffering than the record breaking 20th century, with its substitution of the worship of the state and technology for all things holy.
 Now is the time for each person to think hard about what is happening that “experts” say is inevitable, and what role they wish to continue to play in the creation of an endless nightmare that will most likely follow if good people do nothing to stop it.